Vlodzimej/scloud-rdp/README.md

 ## Intro

-bVNC is a VNC client for iOS and Mac OS X. aSPICE is a SPICE Client for iOS and Mac OS X.
+sCloudRDP is a VNC client for iOS and Mac OS X. aSPICE is a SPICE Client for iOS and Mac OS X.

 ## Links to Apple App Store

-bVNC Pro is available at [bVNC Pro](https://apps.apple.com/app/bvnc-pro/id1506461202).
+sCloudRDP Pro is available at [sCloudRDP Pro](https://apps.apple.com/app/sCloudRDP-pro/id1506461202).

 aSPICE Pro is available at [aSPICE Pro](https://apps.apple.com/app/aspice-pro/id1560593107).